Author: Dr. Jean-Paul Rodrigue

 1. The Enduring Challenge of Congestion

-Congestion is likely to remain one of the ongoing issues in transport geography because there are unprecedented demands for transportation being generated by a global economy that is ever more dependent upon mobility in part due to an increase in living standards.
+Congestion is likely to remain one of the ongoing issues in transport geography because unprecedented demands for transportation are generated by a global economy that is ever more dependent upon mobility in part due to an increase in living standards.
+It remains a constant challenge to the resilience of transportation systems since it is a stress test of their capabilities.
 The causes of congestion are well understood, even if the solutions are not.
 Congestion occurs across modes and locations and arises from two causes.

 - The first and most important is when the demand for mobility exceeds the capacity of the transport system.